 interface <interface_name> { // declare constant fields // declare methods that abstract // by default. }

-For creating an interface, you have to use the keyword “Interface”, we can achieve abstraction fully.
-As we mentioned above those class wants to use the interface they have to use the keyword implements and also need to provide method body to all the mentioned methods of the interface.
+To create an interface, you have to use the keyword “Interface,”; and we can achieve abstraction fully with the interface.
+As we mentioned above, those class that wants to use the interface have to use the keyword implements and also need to provide a method body to all the mentioned methods of the interface.

 Advantages of Interface

-- As we know that due to of ambiguity problem java does not support multiple inheritances, but by using an interface in our programming language, we can achieve multiple inheritances.
+- We know that due to the ambiguity problem, java does not support multiple inheritances, but by using an interface in our programming language, we can achieve multiple inheritances.

 Example Of Interface